-If you’re in the podiatry industry there is strong chance that you’ve neglected your website.
+If you’re in the podiatry industry there is strong chance that you or a colleague you know has neglected their practice’s website.
 Instead choosing to rely on other channels to bring in clients.
 But these sources are not completely reliable for sustaining a practice because they are often dependant on affiliations, location, and chance.

 This is where a website can deliver another method for obtaining patients that compliments your existing sources.
 As 80% of people looking for health services research online before seeing a health professional.
 This means that if your not online, you do not control your brand in the eyes of 80% of your potential customers.
 You, therefore, have limited visibility to most potential clients.

 In addition, a site creates opportunities for further marketing opportunities like advertising on Google.
 While a site can also complimenting your existing advertising like print Ads through the inclusion of a link to your site.

 In this blog post, I will discuss just some of the reasons why investing in a site for your practice is one of the best investments possible.
 I’ll also touch on the ROI of a website further toward the end of the post, and show how we can quantify it easily.